 Important: These files need to be UTF-8 Unicode files.
-They must be \.txt files.
+They must be .txt files.
 Their filenames must end with .txt.
 Otherwise, Bloom cannot read them.

-Optionally, click the Help button ( Pleip).
-The Help topic that opens can help you learn more about this tab.
+about this tab.
 There are links in the topic that open other related topics.